wangyanbao666/Medical-NER/readme.md

 ## BiLSTM For Named Entity Recognition In Medical Dataset

 ### Getting Started
-To run our script, please install all the libraries in the requirements.txt by the following command:
+NER.ipynb is the notebook we used to load data, build, train and evaluate our models.
+To run the script, please install all the libraries in the requirements.txt by the following command:
 ```
 pip install -r requirements.txt
 ```